Procedures for International Visitors

 Meeting attendees are encouraged to apply for visas as early possible.

-Registration refunds will not be issued after March 23, 2017 for denied visas.
+Registration refunds will not be issued after late March for denied visas.

 Meeting attendees are encouraged to apply for visas as early as possible.
 Registration refunds will not be issued for denied visas.
 As part of security procedures, applications for visas are sent to the State Department for a security review.
 For further information, visit the State Department web site.
 You can also visit the International Visitors Office website.
 We advise scientists traveling to the United States to apply for a visa as early as possible; at least three months before visa is needed.
 Please check with your local U.S. consulate or embassy to find out the earliest that you may apply for a visa.

 NOTE: Some consulates may have backlogs in scheduling visa interviews so applicants should first contact their local consulate to determine what wait times are for visa interviews.
 Click here for the current list of visa interview and processing wait times by country.

 To assist you with the Visa application process (not required for countries included in the Visa Waiver Program):

 - Official letter of invitation for Experimental Biology can be generated at the conclusion of online registration.
 Ask for a letter of invitation to attend at least four (4) months prior to the meeting (see below for further information).

 - Apply for visa at least three (3) months in advance.
 For countries that are on the State Sponsors of Terrorism List, the State Department suggests applying for a visa eight (8) months in advance.

 - Provide your entire trip itinerary, including travel to any countries other than the United States, at the time of visa application.